Defence Gardens

 The Defence Gardens Scheme (DGS) works in partnership with veterans’ charities, military units, community mental health service providers and gardening projects to develop, deliver and evaluate nature-based therapy.
 The network is developing regionally on a ‘Hub and Spoke’ model of community-based mental health care.

-Gardens delivering the DGS bespoke programme are now established developed in England in the SW, with The Eden Project in Cornwall; in partnership with Defence Intelligence Training Group near Bedford in the SE; in the NW in partnership with Tom Harrison House ; in Scotland DGS is based at the Linburn Walled Garden, Kirknewton, nr Edinburgh.
-Service delivery will start with Woodys’ Lodge in Wales in Spring 2024.
+Gardens delivering the DGS bespoke programme are now established in England in the SW, with The Eden Project in Cornwall; in Scotland DGS is based at the Linburn Walled Garden, Kirknewton, nr Edinburgh and at Woodys’ Lodge in Wales.
+In Northern Ireland, there are tow Hub Gardens at Colebrooke Park and Ashes to Gold and a growing range of Spoke Gardens including at Aldergrove fLying Station and the Somme Nursing Home.

 A bespoke holistic ten week programme